FStarLang/PoP-in-FStar/book/pulse/pulse_arrays.rst

 ===============

 In this chapter, we will learn about mutable arrays in Pulse.
-An array is a contiguous collection of values of same type.
-Similar to ``ref``, arrays in Pulse can be allocated in the stack frame of the current function or in the heap---while the stack allocated arrays are reclaimed automatically (e.g., when the function returns), heap allocated arrays are explicitly managed by the program.
+An array is a contiguous collection of values of the same type.
+Similar to ``ref``, arrays in Pulse can be allocated in the stack frame of the current function or in the heap---while the stack allocated arrays are reclaimed automatically (e.g., when the function returns), heap allocated arrays are explicitly managed by the programmer.

 Pulse provides two array types: ``Pulse.Lib.Array.array t`` as the basic array type and ``Pulse.Lib.Vec.vec t`` for heap allocated arrays.
 To provide code reuse, functions